Quick Guide on Mechanics of Bitcoin Trade

 - A scenario where parties and transactions are ambiguous.

-- A scenario where both the parties and transactions as well are known (for example PayPal).
+- A scenario where both the parties and transactions are known (for example PayPal).

 - A scenario where parties are wrapped with uncertainty, but the transactions made are known (for example Bitcoin).